Libsyn Player

 ca. 800 BC - the economic recovery of Greece was in full effect; the Greeks adapted the Phoenician script into the first alphabetic script with vowels

-ca. 775-750 BC - a group of colonists from Chalcis and Eretria in Euboea and from Cyme in Aeolus, together with the Phoenicians, established a trading post at Pithekoussai on the Italian island of Ischia in the Bay of Naples, meaning that there now was a trade route stretching from the Near East to the territory of the Etruscans
+ca. 775-750 BC - a group of colonists from Chalcis and Eretria in Euboia and from Cyme in Aeolos, together with the Phoenicians, established a trading post at Pithekoussai on the Italian island of Ischia in the Bay of Naples, meaning that there now was a trade route stretching from the Near East to the territory of the Etruscans

 ca. 750-700 BC - the late Geometric Period, in which Greek vase painters began to depict living creatures once again in group scenes that told a kind of story

-ca. 740 BC - the Euboeans established a colony at Cumae, directly adjacent of Pithekoussai (Ischia) on the Italian mainland, making it the oldest Greek-only colony in the west and giving them access to the Etruscans
+ca. 740 BC - the Euboeans established a colony at Kyme (Cumae) on the central Italian mainland, directly adjacent of Pithekoussai (island of Ischia), making it the oldest Greek-only colony in the west and giving them access to the Etruscans

 Supplementary Resources (Videos, Photos, Other Podcasts)